 In this technique, objects and people are used to represent the scenario the Protagonist wishes to explore.

-Ken is aged 19, and has a serious problem with drugs and alcohol which he has managed to stop after going to the alcohol treatment centre.
-He had just come out of Rehab in the United Kingdom and was brought to my practice by his concerned father.
-His father has tried very hard to help him over the years and has now brought Ken to us at Promises.
+Ken is aged 19, and has a serious problem with drugs and alcohol which he has managed to stop, after going to the alcohol treatment centre.
+He had just come out of drug rehab in the United Kingdom and was brought to my practice by his concerned father.
+His father had tried very hard to help him over the years and has now brought Ken to us at Promises.
 Ken is worried about going out for dinner with his Father and a family Friend, whom we shall call Andy, because he might be tempted to drink again.

 I encourage him to enact a scene at dinner with his father and Andy, playing out what he expects to happen.
 He sets out the chairs and chooses two people in the group to be his Father and Andy.
 As he greets the two older men rather lethargically, his shoulders slouch and he speaks in a flat voice.

 Reversing roles, Ken now plays the part of Andy.
 He perks up now, smiling and full of energy.
 ‘Andy’ says, “The last time I saw you Ken, you were a small boy.
 My how you’ve grown!”
 Playing the role of his tempter, he urges Ken to “have a drink now as a real man” holding a glass towards him.